Successful application - what next?

 See also the Orientation Information TAB.

-Please note that a UROP should not be used for a student who has required a visa to enter the UK specifically to undertake their UROP, nor for when they have been set-up previously for the same activity as a contingent or casual worker.
+Please note that a UROP should not be used for a student who would require entry clearance (including a Visitor Visa or a Student Route Visa) to enter the UK specifically to undertake this type of educational (study) activity (for such students see visiting students), nor for when they have been set-up previously for the same activity as a contingent or casual worker.

 UROP Participant's Declaration

-All UROP student participants sign up specifically to the following upon signing the Registration Form:
+All UROP student participants sign up specifically to the following upon signing the UROP Research Experience Registration Form:

-Before the UROP commences the participant agrees that when completing the enrolment procedure at the College on it's Student e-Service facility (about which the UROP Team will instruct the participant when they confirm their Registration Form has been processed) they will note the Data Collection Notice, but may ignore the reference to Tuition Fee Liability.
+Before the UROP commences the participant agrees that when completing the enrolment procedure at the College using their My Imperial facility (about which the UROP Team will instruct the participant when they confirm their Registration Form has been processed) they will note the Student Privacy Notice.

 During the UROP, the participant agrees: